itsmehere/CS50AI/LectureNotes/Week6_Language.md

 _P_(😃, "My", "grandson", "loved", "it") = _P_(😃)_P_("My" | 😃)_P_("grandson" | "My", 😃), etc...

 Now, this approach raises a few concerns.
 You can imagine if we wanted to find out _P_("grandson") it would be quite hard and aribitrary to do that just being given "My" and 😃.
-Instead, we can treat each word as a separapte probability whic means that the probability of "grandson" being in the sentence if it's 😃 won't change even if other words are present.
+Instead, we can treat each word as a separapte probability which means that the probability of "grandson" being in the sentence if it's 😃 won't change even if other words are present.

 _P_(😃, "My", "grandson", "loved", "it") is naively proportional to _P_(😃)_P_("My" | 😃)_P_("grandson" | 😃)_P_("loved" | 😃), etc...